 Why did I not receive any water questions on my form?

-The EWS is currently targeted at businesses/organisations that span the breadth of the Australian economy, and we have different forms aimed at different industries and business types.
-We only require data on water usage for businesses/organisations in certain water-intensive industries, while other businesses/organisations will only receive a form with questions on energy-related items.
+The EWS is currently targeted at businesses and organisations that span the breadth of the Australian economy and we have different forms aimed at different industries and business types.
+We only require data on water usage for businesses and organisations in certain water-intensive industries, while other businesses and organisations will only receive a form with questions on energy-related items.

-Our business/organisation supplies its own water and sewerage services on-site.
+Our business and organisation supplies its own water and sewerage services on-site.
 Should we report these expenses?

-In this case, you should only report expenses for water purchased from water authorities or other businesses/organisations.
+In this case, you should only report expenses for water purchased from water authorities or other businesses and organisations.

-Expenditure related to own on-site sewerage facilities should not be included.
+Expenditure related to own on-site sewerage facilities should not be included anywhere on the form.

-What if we cannot split out sewerage/wastewater services from our purchased water?
+What if we cannot split out sewerage and wastewater services from our purchased water?

 You can find volumes and expenditure for water received from a water supplier in your billing information.
-However, if exact breakdowns between sewerage/wastewater services and purchased water are not readily available, then careful estimates are acceptable.
+However, if exact breakdowns between sewerage and wastewater services, and purchased water are not readily available, then careful estimates are acceptable.